Too many introductions to Sephardic food begin by telling Ashkenazi readers that Jewish cuisine is larger than brisket and kugel.

 The common misunderstanding comes from treating Sephardic food as ornamentally foreign.

 That happens in two directions.
-Some people reduce it to "Mediterranean Jewish food," which is too vague to mean much.
-Others reduce it to a list of striking ingredients and pastry names, which makes it sound decorative and detached from history.
+One habit reduces it to "Mediterranean Jewish food," which is too vague to mean much.
+Another reduces it to a list of striking ingredients and pastry names, which makes it sound decorative and detached from history.
 Both habits miss the point.

 Sephardic food is best understood as a record of what Jews carried, changed, protected, and taught after exile.
 It includes refinement and celebration, yes.
 It also includes necessity, improvisation, and coded survival.